Posted by on December 04, 2017

 - Cut butter into cubes and place in a medium-size saucepan

-- Heat the butter over medium heat until completely melted.
-Reduce to a simmer.
+- Heat the butter over medium heat [with a dash of olive oil] until completely melted.

-- Once the melted butter is bright gold in colour and there are reddish brown pieces of milk solids at the bottom of the pan – the ghee is done!
+- Once the melted butter is bright gold in colour and there are reddish-brown pieces of milk solids at the bottom of the pan – the ghee is done!

-- Line a mesh strainer with several layers of cheesecloth and slowly pour ghee through strainer.
-The milk solids will get stuck in the strainer.
+- Line a mesh strainer with several layers of cheesecloth and slowly pour the ghee through a strainer.

 - Pour the golden oil into a glass container and store in the fridge for up to one month

 So try Ghee today!
 And for another dairy-free treat check out our special Nagi bars which all boast being dairy-free, soy-free, GMO-free, vegan-friendly and packed with raw protein